 Uber and Lyft drivers are independent contractors

-The terms employee, independent contractor and freelancer tend to get tossed around rather loosely.
-Especially when discussing the gig economy, and Uber and Lyft.
-But for your taxes, they have very specific meanings.
+The terms employee and independent contractor tend to get tossed around rather loosely—especially when discussing the gig economy, and Uber and Lyft.
+When it comes to your taxes, however, these terms have very specific meanings.
 Lyft and Uber drivers are considered independent contractors (for now; California is trying to change that status).
-That means as a driver, you have to navigate how to do your taxes — and take advantage of deductions.
+As a rideshare driver, you need to pay extra attention to how you handle your taxes, and you should take full advantage of tax deductions.

 Employees and independent contractors may do similar or even the exact same work for a company.
-But when it comes to taxes, a business withholds income tax, Social Security and Medicare from the salary paid out to employees — but not for independent contractors.
-Employment and labor laws are applied differently to independent contractors than for employees.
-Independent contractors do their tasks without the same level of control there is over an employee.
+But when it comes to taxes, a business withholds income tax, Social Security contributions and Medicare taxes from the salary paid out to employees, but not for independent contractors.
+Employment and labor laws are applied differently to independent contractors and to employees.
+Independent contractors do their work without the same level of control there is with an employee.

 Both Uber and Lyft provide online resources to help their drivers through the sometimes complicated process of figuring out taxes as an independent contractor.
 Lyft also has a promotional discount for drivers interested in using TurboTax.

 There are six major tax deductions that Lyft and Uber drivers should know about and take advantage of when doing their income taxes:

 |Qualified business income deduction||Up to 20% of business income may be deducted from overall taxable income|

 |Expenses from operating your vehicle||Costs including gas, repairs, insurance, lease payments, etc.|

 |Standard mileage deduction||58 cents per mile driven for business use|